LGN520/farreach-public/benchmark.md

 		* (NOT need to run now) Under each Tofino OS, enter directory of method/tofino/ (or method/tofino-spine/ and method/tofino-leaf/)
 			- `bash compile.sh` (NOTE: if we have already compiled for all methods, we do NOT need to run this command unless we change in-switch implementation)

+## Loading phase

+- TODO

 ## Dynamic running of single-switch method (e.g., farreach/nocache/netcache)

-- NOTE
+- Preparation
+	+ Configuration
-	+ Make sure workload_mode = 1 in method/config.ini
+		* Make sure workload_mode = 1 in method/config.ini
+		* Make sure the workloadname is consistent in keydump/config.ini and method/config.ini
+	+ Under the main client, enter benchmark/ycsb/ to prepare dynamic rules if not prepared before
+		* Get hot/cold keys for static/dynamic workloads
+			- `./bin/ycsb run keydump`, which generates workload files in benchmark/output/<workloadname>-\*.out
+		* Generate rulemap rule files for dynamic workload
+			- `python generate_dynamicrules.py <workloadname>`, which generates rules in benchmark/output/<workloadname>-\*rules/
+			- For example, `python generate_dynamicrules.py workloada`
 - Under each physical switch
 	+ Create a terminal and run `cd method/tofino; su; bash start_switch.sh`
 	+ Create a terminal and run `cd method; su; bash localscripts/launchswitchtestbed.sh`